nathan-lock/contact-tracing-java/README.md

 # contact-tracing-java
-An example gui project written for UoS written without CSV parsing libraries to keep track of students that have tested positive for COVID-19.
+A 1st year academic project developed in Java using SwingFX, without the use of external libraries or frameworks for CSV parsing.
+This project is designed to monitor and record students who have been diagnosed with COVID-19.

 Maintainers:
 * Nathan Lock